Types of Prepositions

 Examples: on, in, of, to, at, by, for, with, under, above, into, onto, upon, about, behind, besides, before, after, towards, inside, outside, below, around.

-Prepositions are classified into six main types:
+Prepositions are generally classified into six main types:

 - Prepositions for Time